 - Implement.
 Align your work plan, scope definition, and solution delivery work products based on the impact analysis results.
 Consider establishing a change budget equal to 15% – 20% of the total project cost, where the change budget is exclusively controlled by the person(s) reviewing and approving the requested change.

 Some changes are not changes to project scope.

 Scope changes occur when business requirements change, which materially changes the project’s scope definition.
 Examples of items that may result in project variances but are not changes to project scope include:

 - Informational changes used to communicate expectations.

 - Staffing changes due to project team member departures.

 - Failure to perform any aspect of a contract.

 - Changes to an accepted project deliverable (for example, testing revealed inadequacies in design or a missed requirement).

 - Inaccurate estimates (examples include time lost due to unavailability of required nonhuman or human resources, delays in approvals, project elements revealed during design, and assumptions proving to be false)

 The useful life of your project’s scope definition lasts through project closure.
 Your project’s scope defines the project’s outcome; don’t forget to summarize the delivered business value by comparing the project’s result to the original project scope definition.
-Did your stakeholders focus more on project budget and/or schedule instead of scope?
-If so, it will become apparent during this exercise, where the project’s scope was likely to cut in order to meet cost and time objectives.
+Did your stakeholders focus more on the project budget and/or schedule instead of scope?
+If so, it will become apparent during this exercise where the project’s scope was likely to be cut in order to meet cost and time objectives.